Home

 Welcome

 The classes cater to a wide range of physical abilities and are suitable for beginners as well as more experienced practitioners.
-Everyone works at their own level but beginners can expect to progress quickly as they benefit from having more experienced people in the group.
+Everyone works at their own level but beginners can expect to progress more quickly when there are more experienced people in the group.

 Cotswold Tai Chi is affiliated to the Three Counties Chen Taijiquan Association headed by Master Chen Yingjun.